Unimodular Cosmological models: Conclusions.

 \section{Conclusions.}

 The fact that the equations of motion corresponding to Einstein's unimodular gravity are just the traceless piece of Einstein's usual General Relativity ones means that there is a degeneracy insofar as the source term only depends on the combination $p+\r$ instead of depending on the pressure and energy density separately.\\ The main consequence of the above is that as far as UG is concerned there is no distinction between vacuum and cosmological constant.
+The vacuum cosmological solution is determined not by the initial condition $b(t_0)$ as in GR, but by the couple $\left(b(t_0),\dot{b}(t_0)\right)$.
+What makes the vacuum universe exponentially expand is simply the initial condition $\dot{b}(t_0)\neq 0$.

 This means for example that the observational fact of exponential expansion of the universe cannot be taken as evidence for the presence for a cosmological constant or similar quintessence.

 In fact the physical difference between both theories is more general.